aerospike/aerospike-client-python/doc/aerospike.rst

             "val": 97
         }

-.. data:: OP_MAP_PUT_ITEMS.
-Operator accepts an optional map_policy dictionary (see OP_MAP_SET_POLICY for an example)
+.. data:: OP_MAP_PUT_ITEM

     Put a dictionary of key/value pairs into a map.
+Operator accepts an optional map_policy dictionary (see OP_MAP_SET_POLICY for an example).

     .. code-block:: python